We awoke to a cool, cloudy day, the first of a few I believe. Never mind it's still far better weather than if we were back home.

 On entering the campsite I popped in to the Reception office to enquire about the water quality.
 Basically each pitch has a tap on it, and we have been drawing off that since we arrived here, but there is also a 'Drinking Water' tap up by the shower block.
 We were told that the tap at our pitch was untreated water, at first I was horrified, but untreated in this case meant that it was drawn from their wells and unchlorinated.
 I did explain that we had been using it for two weeks and were still alive.
-So there you go, no notices on the taps so you assume it's ok, but then to be fair it is ok, because it hasn't affected us at all, mind you we have installed an inline filter between the motorhome's onboard water tank and the kitchen tap.
+So there you go, no notices on the taps so you assume it's ok, but then to be fair it is ok, because it hasn't affected us at all, mind you we have installed an inline charcoal filter between the motorhome's onboard water tank and the kitchen tap.
 So we'll just have to make sure we use water from the 'Drinking Water' tap for drinks, and when we leave the campsite I'll drain the water tank completely and fill it with 'good stuff'.

 It has been a very quiet day on the campsite today.
 I can only assume there has been an excursion out for noisy people and yappy dogs.
 It's been just how it should be.

 After lunch we wandered up to the Petanque area.
 There was to be a 'session' there at 14:00 and we thought we could perhaps pick up some pointers.
-This is now even more important having discovered that the copy of Petanque rules I printed off at home and put in an A4 binder is still sitting in the bookcase in the study at home rather than in a cupboard onboard here.
+This is now even more important having discovered that the copy of Petanque rules I printed off at home and put in an A4 binder is still sitting in the bookcase at home rather than in a cupboard onboard here.
 So annoying.
 If only somebody would produce a reasonably priced mini A4 printer I could carry one around and print off such items.

 I have to say the folk up there were very normal and very friendly.
 They suggested we nip back and get our balls and join them, we thanked them, but explained we had only come to watch on our way to another session.
 We stayed for about half an hour, then thanked them, and told them we would be back on Monday armed with our balls and join them.
 We may yet get to understand this game of adult marbles.